lucashlc822/WalmartSalesEDA/README.md

 ***Data Analysis*** - Finding relationships between variables in the data.
 Finding key performance indicators based on different categories.
 Identifying bright spots concerning sales and profitability.
 1. Refer to the [Business Questions](##business-questions) section to view the focus points for exploration of the data.
-2. Please go to the Queries page to view the results of the EDA.
+2. Please go to the [SQL Queries](project_queries.sql) to view the results of the EDA.

 ***Conclusion*** - Overview of the results and providing strategic recommendations.